freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-photo-gallery/step-013.md

 # --description--

-You may have noticed that your images have all moved onto the same row, creating a horizontal scroll.
+You may have noticed that your images have all moved onto the same row.

 The `flex-wrap` property determines how your items should behave when the flex container is too small.
 Setting this property to `wrap` will allow your items to wrap to the next row/column (depending on your main axis), where `nowrap` will prevent your items from wrapping.
 When this is set to `nowrap`, items may either shrink to fit or overflow.